ljp-projects/thedotcomthing/index.md

 The Dotcom Thing is a chrome extension that injects code into any website ending in .com, which may or may not make the website unusable.

-## How do I install it; it isn't on the chrome webstore?
+## How do I install it if it isn't on the chrome webstore?

 **This will only work if you use chrome**